Oluchi-Osuagwu/Credit-Risk-Assessment/README.md

 # Credit-Risk-Assessment
 This project aims to harness the power of machine learning algorithms to provide more accurate and efficient credit risk assessments in the financial sector.

-Due to the kind of dataset that was gotten, I devised three strategies to predict the credit risk, supervised classification and regression method, and unsupervised clustering method.
+Due to the kind of dataset that was gotten, I devised three strategies to predict the credit risk: supervised classification and regression method, and unsupervised clustering method.
 From the result, it can be observed that the Gradient Boost model performed the best for the regression method, K-means performed slightly better for the clustering method and for the classification method, while the ANN model seems to have performed better in terms of scores, the Gradient Boost is a better choice in terms of generalizability.

 The development of this machine learning model involved these steps.